artstisen/marbles.nvim/README.md

 ### Requirements and installation
 * Written and tested for Neovim v0.11, but should work on older versions from v0.8 and up.
 * Requires [openssl](https://openssl-library.org/) to encrypt/decrypt file contents.
-1. Place the marbles.lua file in your lua folder and instantiate the plugin from your init file with `require("marbles").setup()`
+1. Place the marbles.lua and marbles_menu.lua files in your lua folder and instantiate the plugin from your init file with `require("marbles").setup()`
 2. This plugin uses openssl: [https://github.com/openssl/openssl/wiki/Binaries/](https://github.com/openssl/openssl/wiki/Binaries) Install openssl and change the path in the script `run_openssl` method to reference the openssl executable on your system.

 ### Commands